 Marine Pests

-A wide variety of marine pests have been introduced to the Derwent through ballast water discharges, hull fouling, fishing and aquaculture activities.
-Shipping is likely to be responsible for the majority of the estuary’s introductions.
+A wide variety of marine pests have been introduced to the Derwent through ship ballast water discharges, hull fouling, fishing and aquaculture activities.
+Shipping is likely to be responsible for the majority of the estuary’s feral introductions.
 Over eighty introduced marine species have been identified in the estuary, with the greatest concentration found around the Hobart docks.

 The State of the Derwent Estuary 2020 provides an update on introduced marine species.